SlickTech/slicksocket/README.md

 # SlickSocket
-A lightweight cross-platform modern C++ HTTP/HTTPS and WebSocket library.
+A lightweight cross-platform modern C++ HTTP/HTTPS and WebSocket client library.

 ## Why another network library?
 There are few C++ HTTP libraries out there, but most of them are lack of ssl support.
 Some of